probmods/probmods2/chapters/inference-algorithms.md

 time(infModel, 10)
 ~~~~

+Try trippling the number of flips.
+You should see that this increases the runtime by about 30x.

 The dependence on size of the execution space renders enumeration impractical for many models.
 In addition, enumeration isn't feasible at all when the model contains a continuous distribution (because there are uncountably many value that would need to be enumerated).
 Try inserting `var x = gaussian(0,1)` in the above model.